tkarakai-gto/notes/docker_notes.md

   psql_password:
     file: ./psql_password.txt
 ```
 Secrets are assigned to the services that need them.
-The "short form" is shown above, there is a "long form" that allows specifying the user/permissions in the Linux syntax, targetting specific (non-root) users.
+The "short form" is shown above, there is a "long form" that allows specifying the user/permissions in the Linux syntax, targeting specific (non-root) users.

-The `secret` section is either `file` based (as shown above) or `external` when the secrets are precreated (like with the CLI).
+The `secret` section is either `file` based (as shown above) or `external` when the secrets are pre-created (like with the CLI).

 * `docker stack deploy -c docker-compose.yml mydb` - Creates the secrets fists, then the network, then the services.